Ambiguity through the lens of measure theory: Introduction

 The relationship between deterministic and non-deterministic machines has been extensively studied since the very beginning of computer science.
 Despite these efforts, many questions remain wide open.
 This is of course true in complexity theory for questions like P versus NP but also in automata theory \cite{HolzerKutrib10,Colcombet15}.
 It is for instance not known whether the simulation of non-deterministic either one-way or two-way automata by deterministic two-way automata requires an exponential blow-up of the number of states \cite{Pighizzini12}.

 Unambiguous machines are usually defined as non-deterministic machines in which each input has at most one accepting run.
-These machines are intermediate machines in between the two extreme cases.
+They are intermediate machines in between the two extreme cases of deterministic and non-deterministic machines.
+The notion of ambiguity considered in the paper is slightly stronger and more structural as it does not depend on initial and final states.
 In the case of automata accepting finite words, non-deterministic automata can be exponentially more succinct than unambiguous automata which can be, in turn, exponentially more succinct than deterministic automata \cite{Schmidt78}.
-However, the problem of containment for unambiguous automata is tractable is polynomial time \cite{StearnsHunt85} like for deterministic automata while the same problem for non-deterministic automata is PSPACE-complete.
+However, the problem of containment for unambiguous automata is tractable is polynomial time \cite{StearnsHunt85} like for deterministic automata while the same problem for non-deterministic automata is PSPACE-complete \cite[Section~10.6]{AhoHopcroftUllman74}.

 The polynomial time algorithm for the containment of unambiguous automata accepting finite words in~\cite{StearnsHunt85} is based on a clever counting argument which cannot easily be adapted to infinite words.
-It is still unknown whether the containment problem for Büchi automata can be solved in polynomial time.
+It is still unknown whether the containment problem for unambiguous Büchi automata can be solved in polynomial time.
 The problem was solved in~\cite{IsaakLoeding12} for sub-classes of Büchi automata with weak acceptance conditions and in~\cite{BousquetLoeding10} for prophetic Büchi automata introduced in \cite{CartonMichel03} (see also \cite[Sec.~II.10]{PerrinPin04}) which are strongly unambiguous.
-This latter results are obtained through reductions of the problem for infinite words to the problem for finite words.
+These latter results are obtained through reductions of the problem for infinite words to the problem for finite words.
+The main result of this paper can be seen as a step towards a solution for all Büchi automata as it connects ambiguity for infinite words to ambiguity for finite words.